mnapoli/IsItMaintained/README.md

 Ideas:

 - Last commit date (from all branches)
-- Take into account pull requests? (are they already? need to check GitHub's API)
 - Issue average/median acknowledgement time (i.e. first comment after the issue was open)
 - Regularity of releases (i.e. average release delay)